 Species sensitivity screening shall be conducted beginning the first month the permit is in effect.
 The Permittee shall collect a single effluent sample to initiate and concurrently conduct three toxicity tests using the fish, an invertebrate, and the alga species previously referenced.
 This sample shall also be analyzed for the parameters required on a monthly frequency for the discharge, during that given month.
-As allowed under the test method for the Ceriodaphnia dubia and the Pimephales promelas, a second and third sample may be collected for use as test solution renewal water as the seven-day toxicity test progresses.
-However, that same sample shall be used to renew both the Ceriodaphnia dubia and the Pimephales promelas.
+As allowed under the test method for the Ceriodaphnia dubia and the Fathead minnow, a second and third sample may be collected for use as test solution renewal water as the seven-day toxicity test progresses.
+However, that same sample shall be used to renew both the Ceriodaphnia dubia and the Fathead minnow.
 If the result of all three species is "Pass", then the species that exhibits the highest "Percent Effect" at the discharge IWC during species sensitivity screening shall be used for routine monitoring during the permit cycle.
-If only one species fails, then that species shall be used for routine monitoring during the permit cycle.
-If two or more species result in "Fail," then the species that exhibits the highest "Percent Effect" at the discharge IWC during the suite of species sensitivity screening shall be used for routine monitoring during the permit cycle, until such time as a rescreening is required (24 months later).
+If the result is that only one species fails, then that species exhibits the highest "Percent Effect."
+Likewise, if two or more species result in "Fail," then the species that exhibits the highest "Percent Effect" at the discharge IWC during the suite of species sensitivity screening shall be used for routine monitoring during the permit cycle, until such time as a rescreening is required (24 months later).